-Strategy 6.3.2: Task Landmarks Commission with Assistance to local Landmark Owners.
-Encourage a close working relationship between the Landmarks Commission, the local historian and the NYS Office of Parks, Recreation and Historic Preservation for input on Local Landmarks and Landmark Districts and available funding for improvements of structures.
-The Landmark Commission should work to inform Landmark Owners or owners of Landmark-eligible structures of funding opportunities and other financial preservation incentives available through the State or Federal and not-for Government profit organizations.
-Assistance with grant applications should be a responsibility of the Landmarks Commission and members should be required to devote a certain Source: Vermont Transportation Fund amount of their meeting time to owner assistance in addition to review of applications.
+Strategy 6.3.2: Task Landmarks Commission a close working relationship between the Landmarks Commission, the local historian and the NYS Office of Parks, Recreation and Historic Preservation for input on Local Landmarks and Landmark Districts and available funding for improvements of structures.
+Landmark Commission should work to inform Landmark Owners or owners of Landmark-eligible structures of funding opportunities and other financial preservation incentives available through the State or Federal Government and not-for profit organizations.
+Assistance with grant applications should be a responsibility of the Landmarks Commission and members should be required to devote a certain members should be required to devote a certain.
+Source: Vermont Transportation Fund amount of their meeting time to owner assistance in addition to review of applications.